remotestorage/remotestorage.js/doc/contributing/docs.rst

 Run the following command to automatically watch and build the documentation::

-   $ npm run doc
+   $ npm run autobuild-docs

-This will start a web server, serving the HTML docs on `<http://localhost:8000>`_.
+This will start a web server, serving rendered HTML docs on `<http://localhost:8000>`_.

 ..
 HINT::
-   The autobuild cannot watch for changes in JSDoc comments as of now, so you will need to re-run the command, or change something in a ``.rst`` file in order for code documentation changes to be re-built.
+   The autobuild cannot watch for changes in TypeDoc comments as of now, so you will need to re-run the command, or change something in a ``.rst`` file in order for code documentation changes to be re-built.